SNodeC/snode.c/README.md

 #### Instance Configuration

-Each named `SocketServer` and `SocketClient` instance get their *specific set* of command line options accessible by specifying the instance name on the command line.
+Each *named* `SocketServer` and `SocketClient` instance get their *specific set* of command line options accessible by specifying the instance name on the command line.

-Thus, for instance if the `EchoServer` instance is created using and instance name as argument to the constructor like for example
+Thus, for instance if the `EchoServer` instance would have been created using and instance name as argument to the constructor like for example

 ```cpp
 EchoServer echoServer("echo"); // Create named server instance